ripienaar/hiera-puppet-nodes/README.md

   * No branching, variables or logic, hierarchy based overrides instead
   * Everything including every property of every resource can be managed by hiera
   * Resources are added in a top down manner
+  * In any resource name or string value of any property ${foo} does hiera('foo')

+With the hirarchy supplying data and any data, properties, classes and resource names being overridable there is no very little reason for branching or loops - which Puppet doesn't do anyway.

 **NOTE::** This is at best an exploration of the idea and not intended for every day use.
 The code was written on